BelmY/wikiSDoR/I'm-getting-a-"short-write"-error.md

-This is usually an error with the RTL-SDR, not OpenWebRX.
+This is usually an error related to the RTL-SDR, not OpenWebRX.

 The steps to debug are the following: